cisco/ChezScheme/IMPLEMENTATION.md

 ### Running Tests for All Configurations

-The "mats/main.zuo" script has four sets of configurations available for convenient testing:
+The "mats/main.zuo" script has several sets of configurations available for convenient testing, in order of increasing length:

+ * `zuo . test-one`

+ * `zuo . test-some-fast`

  * `zuo . test-some`

  * `zuo . test`

  * `zuo . test-more`

  * `zuo . test-experr`

 As its name suggests, the `test` group is a good default set of configrations.
-The `test-some` target is mostly a subset of `test`.
-The `test-more` target includes combinations with slowet and more agressive checking.
+The `test-some` target is mostly a subset of `test`, and `test-some-fast` further omits interpreter mode.
+The `test-more` target includes combinations with slower and more agressive checking.
 The `test-experr` set includes one configuration for every combination of options that might have different expected errors.

 To run *N* configurations in parallel, supply `-j` *N* to `zuo`, as in `zuo . -j 6 test`, or set the `ZUO_JOBS` environment variable.
 You can